 - An earlier AHURI study indicated that supported accommodation programs for people experiencing homelessness had led to an average of $2,397 (in 2011 dollars) in reduced costs for the justice system.

 - Another Australian study in 2012 found that the NSW Housing and Accommodation Support Initiative (HASI), providing supported housing for people with a mental health diagnosis, was associated with a 24 per cent decrease in mental health inpatient hospital admissions, resulting in hospital costs avoided of $27,917 per person per year.

 Research in other countries backs up this observation.
-In an article recently published on The Conversation website, Vivienne Skinner and Phillippa Carnemolla of University of Technology Sydney summarised their review of global research since 2009 about the value of providing secure, stable homes for formerly homeless people.
+In an article published on The Conversation website in September 2020, Vivienne Skinner and Phillippa Carnemolla of University of Technology Sydney summarised their review of global research since 2009 about the value of providing secure, stable homes for formerly homeless people.
 This research described value in various forms: physical and mental health, emergency department use, substance use, well-being, community integration, mortality, criminal justice interaction, service use and cost-effectiveness.
 Skinner and Carnemolla summarised: “The overriding consensus among the 100 peer-reviewed studies and agency reports was that housing stability brought a raft of benefits to formerly homeless individuals.
 Reducing the cost of non-shelter services also saved the public money”.